liplum/Meditree/README.md

     "homepage": { // Use homepage plugin to serve a static webiste.
       "root": "/path/to/web-react/dist"
     },
-    "watch": {
-      // Use watch plugin to watch local file changes.
+    "watch": true // Use watch plugin to watch local file changes.
-    }
   }
 }
 ```